 In order to reference external resources from documentation (such as links and images in html-text) and/or to reference images in the Bitmap annotation (see section 18.6.5.6).
 URIs should be used, for example file:/// and the URI scheme modelica:// which can be used to retrieve resources associated with a package.
-[Note scheme names are case-insensitive, but the lower-case form should be used, that is Modelica:// is allowed but modelica:// is the recommended form.]
+According to the URI specification scheme names are case-insensitive, but the lower-case form should be used, that is Modelica:// is allowed but modelica:// is the recommended form.